morrolinux/mpradio/README.md

 - [x] Send mp3 files to the Pi via Bluetooth
 - [x] Bluetooth OTA file management on the Pi with applications such as "Bluetooth Explorer Lite"
 - [x] Read metadata from the mp3 files
+- [x] Multiple file format support [mp3/wav/flac]
+- [x] Read Only mode for saving sdcard from corruption when unplugging AC
 - [ ] Display Android notifications over RDS?
 - [ ] Bluetooth companion app (for android)
 - [ ] Automatically partition the sdcard for a dedicated mp3 storage space (instead of using a USB drive)